JayKickliter/IPPDSP.jl/README.md

 # IPPDSP#

 This package provides wrapper functions for Intel's [Integrated Performance Primitives](https://software.intel.com/en-us/intel-ipp).
-Specifically, **IPPDSP** targets libIPPS's [DSP](http://en.wikipedia.org/wiki/Digital_signal_processing) functions and data structures.
+Specifically, **IPPDSP.jl** targets libIPPS's [DSP](http://en.wikipedia.org/wiki/Digital_signal_processing) functions and data structures.

-**IPPDSP** originally started as additions to Dahua Lin's **IPPMath**, as they both wrap `libIPPS`.
+**IPPDSP.jl** originally started as additions to Dahua Lin's **IPPMath.jl**, as they both wrap `libIPPS`.
 Even though they use the same library, we decided that DSP specific functionality belonged in its own package.
 Special thanks to Dahua for laying a foundation for me.
 Until I read his code I was clueless when it came to using Julia's metaprogramming facilities.

+## Why should I use this? ##

+[**DSP.jl**](https://github.com/JuliaDSP/DSP.jl) is more portable.
+I'd recommend using it unless you have reason not to.
+However, there a few reasons why you might want to use **IPPDSP.jl**:

+* **IPPDSP.jl** has a feature you need, but **DSP.jl** is missing.
+    * You can always submit a feature request.
+* You are working on a project that can't use GPL code.
+    * **DSP.jl** depends on FFTW, which is licensed under the GPL.
+    * IPP filtering internally use Intel's FFT
+    * Your Julia environment may still have GPL dependencies.
+This may be change in the future.
+* You need the speed that IPP provides

+In reality, **IPPDSP.jl** is very young, and missing many of **DSP.jl**'s functionality.
+If you need the speed of IPP's filtering, you will probably need to use both.

 ## Installation Notes ##